defiboyszn/ajiojs/README.md

-# Ajiojs is a promise-based HTTP client for node.js
+# Ajiojs is a promise-based HTTP client for browser

 # Installation